LordMashh/TNS-java-projects/README.md

 # TNS-java-projects
-This Includes all asignments and couseework during my TNS training
+This includes all assignments and coursework during my TNS course